Daniel Landa: Kouzelník Žito 44

 At the end of November 2012, Landa announced the end of his musical career.
 He stopped using his name and started to call himself Kouzelník Žito 44 (Magician Rye 44).
 He caused a major controversy with his speech at the 2012 Český slavík Awards ceremony.
 According to some reports, he openly threatened the audience; according to others, he was a man suffering from a personal crisis.
 In 2016, Landa stopped using the moniker.

 COVID-19 pandemic

 During the COVID-19 pandemic in the Czech Republic, Landa has engaged in activism against the Czech government's epidemiological measures.
 He used the website zlatyspendlik.cz to encourage people to carry out denial-of-service attacks against regional public health offices.
 His followers sent thousands of emails to health offices asking for information, to which the health offices were forced to respond, resulting in them becoming overloaded.
 In November 2021, the Czech Ministry of Health filed a criminal complaint against Landa on grounds of sabotage.

 Personal life

 In 1990, Landa married Mirjam Müller, who was at the time a film directing student at the FAMU in Prague.
 Müller is originally from Cologne, Germany.
-They have 3 children together, Anastasia (born 1998), and twins Rosalia and Roxana (born 2003).
+They have three children.